 The series of painted doors and panels portray elements of Edinburgh’s ancient wine trade with France, a tradition we continue with a cellar running to 900 bins that holds a rare Wine Spectator Best Award of Excellence among its many other accolades.

-The Witchery is also home to just nine, uniquely luxurious and fabulously theatrical suites for those looking for a longer dose of Witchery magic than just dining can provide.
-Located above the Witchery and in the adjacent seventeenth-century Sempill’s Court, they are frequently featured in magazines as one of the world’s most romantic destinations.
-They were described as one of the seven wonders of the hotel world by Cosmopolitan Magazine and the perfect lust den by Dannii Minogue!
-Filled with antiques, lavish interiors, opulently draped beds and roll-top baths for two, they are a truly indulgent treat from £335 per suite per night including a continental breakfast served in your suite or the Witchery's famous full-Scottish cooked breakfast served in the original candle-;it dining room and a complimentary bottle of Champagne to welcome you.
+The Witchery is also home to just nine, uniquely luxurious and fabulously theatrical suites for those looking for more Witchery magic than just dining can provide.
+Located above the Witchery and in the adjacent seventeenth-century Jollies Close, they are frequently featured in magazines as one of the world’s most romantic destinations.
+Described as one of the seven wonders of the hotel world by Cosmopolitan, filled with antiques, lavish interiors, opulently draped beds and roll-top baths for two, they are truly indulgent.

 Opulent eccentricity... flamboyant decor, attention to detail and cossetting service create an environment of pure decadence.